 Malignant melanoma is a malignant neoplasm that arises from melanocytes (or cells that derive from melanocytes).
 Melanocytes predominantly occur in the basal layer of the epidermis and most melanomas therefore arise in the skin.
 However, melanocytes do occur in other locations and can give ris...

-A malignant mixed germ cell tumour of the ovary is subtype of ovarian germ cell tumour.
+A malignant mixed germ cell tumour of the ovary is a subtype of ovarian germ cell tumour.
 These are not to be confused with malignant mixed Müllerian tumours of the ovary.

 These tumours are rare.
 They most commonly affect adolescent women of reproductive age 1.